-- possess a BSW or MSW degree (or degree deemed equivalent by CASW) from an accredited University; - have a minimum two years post-social work degree social work employment experience; - be registered and in good standing with NLCSW or other social work regulatory body (if registration is required by legislation in the jurisdiction where the practicum is occurring); - be committed to and apply the educational objectives of the BSW curriculum; - have control over workload to the extent that sufficient time can be devoted to field instruction throughout the practicum period, including attendance at any field instruction training sessions or events; - possess and demonstrate: - values, knowledge, skills, and ability to provide educational supervision and assist students in integrating social work values and knowledge with social work practice; - broad knowledge of the history, philosophy, purpose, structure, policies, and services of the field setting in which the student is placed; - ability to provide field instruction (educational supervision) and assist students to integrate social work values, knowledge, and skills into social work practice; - willingness to accept and apply the educational objectives of the curriculum of the School of Social Work, attend school sponsored workshops, and to prepare required reports and evaluations; - the authority, or the capacity, to facilitate the major components of practicum, including organization of the work environment, orientation period, and development of appropriate learning opportunities.
+- possess a BSW or MSW degree (or degree deemed equivalent by CASW-ACTS) from an accredited university. - have a post-social work degree social work employment experience.
+Generally, two years post degree experience is preferred but there is some flexibility on this requirement. - be registered and in good standing with a social work regulatory body (if registration is required by legislation in the jurisdiction where the practicum is occurring). - be committed to and apply the educational objectives of the BSW curriculum. - have control over workload to the extent that sufficient time can be devoted to field instruction throughout the practicum period, including attendance at any field instruction training sessions or events. - possess and demonstrate: - values, knowledge, skills, and ability to provide educational supervision and assist students in integrating social work values and knowledge with social work practice; - broad knowledge of the history, philosophy, purpose, structure, policies, and services of the field setting in which the student is placed;

+- ability to provide field instruction (educational supervision) and assist students to integrate social work values, knowledge, and skills into social work practice; - willingness to accept and apply the educational objectives of the curriculum of the School of Social Work, attend school sponsored workshops, and to prepare required reports and evaluations; - the authority, or the capacity, to facilitate the major components of practicum, including organization of the work environment, orientation period, and development of appropriate learning opportunities.